The Power of Tests for Detecting $p$-Hacking: Theoretical Analysis of Bias and Size Distortions due to -Hacking

 \section{Theoretical Analysis of Bias and Size Distortions due to $p$-Hacking}

 There are two important implications of $p$-hacking.
-The first is that when we account for the searching over models, the size of tests when $h=0$ is understated, larger than the empirical size claimed.
+The first is that the empirical size (i.e., the size under $p$-hacking) is larger than the nominal size.
 The second implication is that the reported estimates will be larger in magnitude and hence biased.
 Here we study the bias and size distortions theoretically in the context of the analytical examples in Section \ref{sec:theory}.
+We consider both the bias $E[\hat\beta_r - \beta]$, where $\hat\beta_r$ is the estimate reported by the researchers, and the more easily interpretable relative bias, that is, the bias scaled by the true coefficient of interest $\beta$.
+To keep the exposition short, we only provide theoretical formulas for the relative bias.
+The corresponding formulas for the bias can be obtained by multiplying the relative bias by $\beta$.

 Appendix \ref{app:detailed_derivations} presents the analytical derivations underlying the results.
 We do not present results for the case where researchers select across datasets since this is a special case of selecting control variables in linear regression.